Alexion Access Navigator

 Share these guides and resources to help your patients with NF1 PN and their caregivers navigate their treatment journeys.

-A brochure to help educate caregivers about neurofibromatosis type 1 (NF1) plexiform neurofibromas (PN) and treatment with Koselugo
+A brochure to help educate caregivers about NF1 PN and treatment with Koselugo.

 Cardiomyopathy.
 A decrease in left